playframework/interplay/README.md

 ### The root project

-If your root project is also a Play library or SBT Plugin, then you should enable the `PlayReleaseBase` plugin in addition to the other plugin.

 If you have a root project that is just a meta project that aggregates all your projects together, but itself shouldn't be published, then enable the `PlayRootProject` plugin on it.

 ### Aggregating projects